Zasmidium cellare: Growth inhibition

 Z. cellare shares many morphological characteristics with another fungus, Cladosporium sphaerospermum (commonly found on shower ceilings and can live off of the oil in paints).
 Though C. sphaerospermum is very hard to get rid of with rigorous cleaning, Z. cellare requires very little in the way of interference to inhibit its growth, as even the slightest bit of care for the cleanliness of a cellar can prevent traces of the organism.
-The use of steel tanks for aging is also another inhibitor of Z. cellare growth, as steel is less porous than wood and prevents alcohol vapour from diffusing into the environment, and alone can be the soul contributor to the species' extinction as claimed by Henry Tribe (2006).
+The use of steel tanks for aging is also another inhibitor of Z. cellare growth, as steel is less porous than wood and prevents alcohol vapour from diffusing into the environment, and alone can be the sole contributor to the species' extinction as claimed by Henry Tribe (2006).

 Morphology

 Z. cellare growth typically includes hyphae (up to 5000 μm in length with walls 0.5-0.6 μm thick) with very small conidiophores, often not distinguishable from vegetative hyphae, upon which spores are produced at the end of teeth-like structures that are less pigmented than the basal portion of the conidiophore.
 Aerial hyphae are usually rough and darkly coloured, 2-2.5 μm wide, with thick walls, while the submerged hyphae are smooth and 2-3 μm wide.
 The Aerial hyphae are observed to have conidiogenous cells (thought to be remnants of conidiophores) primarily on the terminal of the hyphae, sometimes on the sides, that are cylindrical and 20-60 μm long and 2-2.5 μm wide.
 The structure of the colony is circular (7mm in diameter after 14 days at 24 °C in vitro), elevated and fuzzy in texture due to branched, filamentous growth.
-Large colonies can amalgamate into amorphous structures that optimizes the absorption of volatile compounds from the air, moving away from a more circular shapes and creating sheets of mycelium, especially under very humid conditions.
+Large colonies can amalgamate into amorphous structures that optimizes the absorption of volatile compounds from the air, moving away from more circular shapes and creating sheets of mycelium, especially under very humid conditions.

 In vitro, Z. cellare is characterized as being morphologically similar to Stenella araguata, which both reside in the order Capnodiales and family Mycosphaerellaceae.